Yes, the 19th century technique for writing faster.

 On one trip I found two volumes of Gregg’s Shorthand.
 I’m not sure which version or edition, but I remember being heartily impressed by her demonstration of this ancient and mysterious art.
 She might as well have been writing alchemical symbols and brewing gold.

-Aside: I realize now, with some laughter, that my father’s mother was a was learned in stenography and shorthand and his father was a Morse operator during the war who had a penchant for typing up helpful notes left and right.
-Could there have been a more ideal genotype for producing the loquacious programmer symbolic systems meta-thinker?
+Aside: I realize now, with some laughter, that my father’s mother was a stenographer and his father a Morse operator during the war.
+Could there have been a more ideal genotype for producing the loquacious programmer symbolic systems meta-thinker that I am?